ehmicky/log-process-errors/README.md

 This project was made with love–it needs your love back!

-The best way to help this project is by starring it and sharing it online.
+The best way to give back is by starring this project and sharing it online.

 If you found a typo please click on the `Edit` button (pencil icon) of the page and submit a correction.